mmul-it/training/MMUL-OA-01/Exercise.015.solutions.md

    service "nginx" deleted
    ```

-   This time you can just delete the Deployment, so it will delete the created
+   This time you can just delete the Deployment, it will also delete the pod:
-   pod also:

    ```console
    > oc delete deployment nginx